 This feature is available only in Business and Enterprise plans.

-By default, Google Analytics is the source of transactions and users behavior data.
+By default, Google Analytics data, which was saved in Google BigQuery, is the source of transactions and users behavior data.

 If you want to attribute value of products that were bought not online (e.g. brick-and-mortar, call center, etc.), change transactions data source on the model page.

-To do that firstly click on data source change button:
+To do that, click on data source change button:

-And then select Google BigQuery view or table:
+And then select a Google BigQuery view or table containing data on the transactions you need:

 |Field name||Data type||Description|